 Table 1: Clinical characteristics.
 Data represents mean +/- standard error.

 Table 2: Gene set enrichment of transcripts from acromegalic white adipose tissue.
 Gene ontology biological process categories enriched by in transcripts that differ between acromegaly and control subjects.
-DE Genes indicates the number of differentially expressed genes in this category, Total is the total number of genes in that category.
+Type is the GO or KEGG classification of the term.
+DE indicates the number of differentially expressed genes in this category, Total is the total number of genes in that category.
 There were no significantly enriched KEGG pathways.
-With the exception of oxidoreductase activity (a molecular function GO Term), all categories are biological processes.

 Figure Legends